Skip to content

 Connecting flights break up long journeys from the departure country to the final destination.
 They are typically shorter flights covering a smaller portion of the overall journey.

 You might choose to pay for an air fare that includes a connecting flight because it’s cheaper than flying direct or because it’s the only option to get to your destination.
-You might get separate tickets for the individual legs of the journey, or a single ticket covering all flights.
+You might get separate tickets for the individual legs of the journey, or a single ticket covering all legs.

 The difference between a layover and a stopover